blu3mania/npp-papyrus/README.md

 - **[Compiler]** Support more compilation flags:
   - -optimize (all games)
   - -release and -final (*Fallout 4*)
+- **[Compiler]** Handle the rare compilation error cases with "-op" flag when errors are reported on *.pas* files.
+- **[Compiler]** Handle generic compilation errors that are not reported on source files or *.pas* files, e.g. when one of the import directories is invalid.
 - **[Lexer]** Separate the list of Papyrus language defined keywords into 2, so *Parent/Self/True/False/None* can be styled differently.
 - **[Compiler]** Status bar shows the game name for current Papyrus script file.